 What this means for us is that during long sessions, and especially for instructors or watersports addicts on the water for long periods, the Typhoon remains comfortable throughout your time on the water, even though the Surge is a marginally on the lighter side.

-The Typhoon worked perfectly on the water and they impressed me even more than the Surge.
+The Lip Typhoon worked perfectly on the water and they impressed me even more than the Lip Surge.
 The vision was absolutely amazing!
-It’s difficult to describe, but the difference between the Surge and the Typhoon was really noticeable.
+It’s difficult to describe, but the difference between the Lip Surge and the Lip Typhoon was really noticeable.
 I had great peripheral vision, and the low sun was not an issue at all.
 The colors were amazing, giving a bright orange tint to the world.

-I LOVED the Typhoon.
+I LOVED the Lip Typhoon watershades.
 Fantastic product with great vision, comfort and a nice look.

 Safety leash system